 Abstract.
 CSIDH is an isogeny-based key exchange protocol proposed by Castryck, Lange, Martindale, Panny, and Renes in 2018.
-CSIDH is based on the ideal class group action on \mathbb{F}p -isomorphic classes of Montgomery curves.
+CSIDH is based on the ideal class group action on \mathbb{F}p -isomorphism classes of Montgomery curves.
 In order to calculate the class group action, we need to take points defined over \mathbb{F}{p^2} .
 The original CSIDH algorithm requires a calculation over \mathbb{F}p by representing points as x-coordinate over Montgomery curves.
 Meyer and Reith proposed a faster CSIDH algorithm in 2018 which calculates isogenies on Edwards curves by using a birational map between a Montgomery curve and an Edwards curve.
-If we try to calculate the class group action on Edwards curves in a similar way on Montgomery curves, we have to consider points defined over \mathbb{F}{p^4} .
-Therefore, it is not a trivial task to calculate the class group action on Edwards curves over \mathbb{F}p .
+There is a special coordinate on Edwards curves (the w-coordinate) to calculate group operations and isogenies.
+If we try to calculate the class group action on Edwards curves by using the w-coordinate in a similar way on Montgomery curves, we have to consider points defined over \mathbb{F}{p^4} .
+Therefore, it is not a trivial task to calculate the class group action on Edwards curves with w-coordinates over only \mathbb{F}p .

 In this paper, we prove a number of theorems on the properties of Edwards curves.
-By using these theorems, we devise a new CSIDH algorithm that uses only Edwards curves while calculating over \mathbb{F}p .
+By using these theorems, we extend the CSIDH algorithm to that on Edwards curves with w-coordinates over \mathbb{F}p .
 This algorithm is as fast as (or a little bit faster than) the algorithm proposed by Meyer and Reith.